Noah Fant Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Matchup vs. Cleveland

-- Fant's 115 receiving yards in his single career matchup against the Browns are 72.5 more than his over/under for Thursday's game.
+- Against the Browns, Fant collected 115 receiving yards in his lone career matchup, 73.5 more than his over/under for Thursday's game.

-- Fant caught a touchdown pass in that contest against the Browns.
+- Fant caught a touchdown pass in that game against the Browns.

-- This week Fant will face the NFL's 10th-ranked pass defense (243.7 yards allowed per game).
+- The 243.7 passing yards the Browns yield per game makes them the NFL's 10th-ranked pass defense this season.

-- At 2.3 passing TDs allowed per game, the Browns defense is ranked 28th in the league.
+- The Browns have conceded 14 passing TDs this season (2.3 per game), ranking them 28th among NFL defenses.

 Recent Performances